Buy&Sell Press - Classifieds serving the California Mother Lode Counties of Amador, Calaveras & Tuolumne since 1973!

 LOCAL REGISTERED SECURITY, property sitter, caretaker.
 Could live on property.
 Have 27' self contained RV, would need water/ electric hookups.
 Salary negotiable, depending on duties.
 209-400-1141; 707-225-5722

-PAUL – PLUMBING.
+VOSS PLUMBING.

 PAINTING – ADD VALUE TO YOUR HOME